josephcslater/vitae/readme.rst

 Usage
 -----

-Please see the brief `demo JuPyter notebook`_.
+Please see the brief `demo Jupyter notebook`_.
 It's very brief.
 I need to add more.
 The whole package is basically two functions.
 Please read the help:

 ``makemycv``
 ~~~~~~~~~~~~